Shaka Zulu is one of Africa and the world’s most well known historical figures.

 Shaka Zulu is not a Historical account of Shaka Zulu although its based on certain Historical sources like the diary of Francis Fynn and British Colonial Office Records at the Cape.

-The Artistic licence taken by the Director frequently throughout the Series suggests that Shaka Zulu, is to be appreciated primarily not as History but a ‘Hero Epic’ similar to ‘Troy’, ‘Hercules’ and Mali’s ‘Epic Of Sundiata’.
+The Artistic licence taken by the Director frequently throughout the Series suggests that Shaka Zulu, is to be appreciated primarily not as History but a ‘Hero Epic’ similar to ‘Troy’, ‘Hercules’, Mali’s ‘Epic Of Sundiata’ and the Kemetic legend of Ausar

 Shaka’s story is told as the classic Hero’s journey familiar in Joseph Campell’s ‘The Hero With A Thousand Faces’.